 Install GitHub Desktop on Linux Mint with Flatpak

-Flatpak is already available on standard Linux Mint desktop installs with Flathub configured, so this is the quickest sandboxed path.
+Flatpak is already available on standard Linux Mint desktop installs with Flathub configured, so this path avoids adding an APT source.
 The application ID is io.github.shiftey.Desktop, which is the value you will use for installs, launches, updates, and removal.

 Install GitHub Desktop from Flathub: